MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 - Enables reliable deployment monitoring.
 - Takes advantage of various Azure DevOps and cloud services, and uses the customer's preferred legacy tools.

 The solution dramatically increased reliability and resiliency of the device provisioning process in limited-connectivity environments.
-This article describes the solution details and the solution option evaluation process.
+This article describes the solution details and the solution options evaluation process.

 ### Customer requirements